-Feedback Supports a High Performance Culture
+Frequent Feedback at Work Supports a High Performance Culture

-Studies show that frequent feedback supports a high performance culture.
+Studies show that frequent feedback at work supports a high performance culture.
 In fact, the Executive Board found that companies who rated in the top quartile for openness of communication delivered an average total shareholder return of almost four times greater over a 10-year period.
 So your employees’ comfort in speaking their minds, even when they may have negative things to say, matters.

 What is a High Performance Culture?